 Lucie Maguire Kramer, MS, RD, LD

-Lucie is a Registered Dietitian and serves as a nutritionist for the Boeing Center for Children's Wellness since August, 2012.
-After graduating from Clemson University in 2011 with her Master's of Science degree in Nutrition, Lucie completed her dietetic internship at the Medical University of South Carolina.
+Lucie is a Registered Dietitian and serves as a Program Coordinator for the Boeing Center for Children's Wellness since August, 2012.
+After graduating from Clemson University in 2011 with her Master's of Science degree in Nutrition, Lucie completed her Dietetic Internship at MUSC.
 Lucie's main role is to implement, modify and expand the BCCW School Health Initiative.

 Aynsley serves as the Program Assistant for the Boeing Center for Children's Wellness.
-She is the newest member of our team, and has joined us from the clinical side of the MUSC Children's Hospital.
-We are thrilled to have Aynsley on board!
+She joined us from the clinical side of the MUSC Children's Hospital.

 Carolyn serves as a program coordinator for the Boeing Center for Children's Wellness since August 2013.
 Previously the Safe Routes to School program coordinator for the Lowcountry region, Carolyn has a lot of skills and expertise working with school wellness committees and encouraging schools to incorporate more physical activity in and out of the school day.
 Carolyn also used to work with the Zest Quest program in the Upstate of South Carolina where she taught nutrition lessons to elementary school aged children.
 Combining these experiences and her B.S. degree in Public Health Science from Clemson University, Carolyn's main roles at BCCW include continuing to develop and promote the Docs Adopt wellness checklist in participating school districts and expanding the wellness initiative into new school districts across the state.

 Ellen Munson, MPH, RDN